Are there deadlines for applications, and when should I send in my materials?

 Does RMMP include any kinds of publishing other than book publishing, like magazines or digital media?

 At this time, RMMP is solely for people seeking careers in the book publishing industry.
-We offer mentorship in the following areas: children’s and teen, adult, comics and graphic novels, and academic publishing.
+We offer mentoring in the following areas: children’s and teen, adult, comics and graphic novels, and academic publishing.

 Who is behind RMMP?